CVurbic/weddingGallery/README.md

 Builds the app for production to the `build` folder.

-## Features
+## Project Structure

-- Photo upload
+- `src/components`: React components (PhotoGallery, PhotoUploader)
-- Gallery view
+- `src/services`: Firebase service configuration and utility functions
-- Thumbnail generation
+- `src/styles`: CSS files for styling components
-- Sorting by upload date
+- `src/constants.js`: Application-wide constants and configuration

-## Technologies Used
+## Customization

-- React
+You can customize the application by modifying the following files:

-- Firebase (Storage, Analytics)
+- `src/constants.js`: Update couple names, wedding date, and other app-wide settings
-- Create React App
+- `src/styles`: Modify CSS files to change the look and feel of the application

 ## Contributing